 Notes

-- I prefer almond butter in this because I think the flavour is complimentary.
+- I prefer almond butter in this because I think the flavor is complimentary.
+Cashew is also nice!
 If you are allergic to nuts, I would substitute roasted sunflower seed butter.

 - I know it’s fussy to have one frozen peach and one not frozen!
-But I always aim to give you the best, and this combination really did it for me.
+But I always aim to give you the best, and this combination really is the pinnacle of peach smoothie enjoyment :)

 - In my photos, I used a bit of vegan yogurt and peach compote that I had on hand to create some visual contrast on the glass.
 The compote is just peeled and diced peaches cooked down over medium heat with cinnamon and a bit of maple syrup until jammy.
 Then I quickly whizz it in my food processor!